rlkingston/IPA/README.md

 + It can also be used to generate plausible molecular envelopes for crystals with much lower solvent content.

-The only required input are the measured diffraction data (in a CCP4 mtz file) and and estimate for the solvent fraction of the crystal.
+The only required input are the measured diffraction data (in a CCP4 mtz file) and an estimate for the solvent fraction of the crystal.

 # The Current Distribution